Mexico to revise 2014 budget after storms, death toll around 115

 Guerrero state, home to the Pacific resort city of Acapulco, has been the hardest hit by heavy rains unleashed by Hurricane Manuel last week.

+But more than 22,000 homes were listed as damaged in Guerrero and as many as 20,000 people remained in shelters, according to Angel Aguirre, the state's governor.

-Mudslides and flooding have buried homes and badly damaged highways and bridges in all but two of the country's 31 states, according to government officials.
+Mudslides and flooding have buried homes and wrecked highways and bridges in all but two of the country's 31 states, according to government officials.

 (Additional reporting by Miguel Angel Gutierrez; Editing by Simon Gardner and Eric Walsh)